UCL-EO/GEOG0027/README.md

 #### <a name="ReadingList">Reading List</a>

-- Jensen, John R. (2006) Remote iSensing of the Environment: an Earth Resources Perspective, Hall and Prentice, New Jersey, 2nd ed.
+- Jensen, John R. (2006) Remote Sensing of the Environment: an Earth Resources Perspective, Hall and Prentice, New Jersey, 2nd ed.
 - Jensen, John R. (1995, 2004) Introductory Digital Image Processing: A Remote Sensing Perspective (Prentice Hall Series in Geographic Information Science)
 - Jones, H. G and Vaughan, R. A. (2010) Remote Sensing of Vegetation, OUP, Oxford.
 - Lillesand, T., Kiefer, R. and Chipman, J. (2004) Remote Sensing and Image Interpretation.
 John Wiley and Sons, NY, 5th ed.